Email generates $38 billion in retail sales annually. If you want to get a piece of that pie, you’ll want to maximize your email performance.

 The aim of both writing and design is to make it as easy as possible for your audience to digest your email.

 These are just a few of our favorite email marketing campaigns examples.

 Every day our inboxes are flooded with newsletters and promotional emails.
 The best thing we can do is follow the best practices in these examples and put them to use for your business.

 Managed WooCommerce Can Help

-With Liquid Web’s Managed WooCommerce Hosting platform, you can expect a reduction in query loads up to 95% on your store.
-The platform also comes standard with cart abandonment technology from Jilt, enabling your store to easily segment customers and increase email opens, engagement, and sales.
+With fully managed WooCommerce hosting from Nexcess, you can expect a reduction in query loads up to 95% on your store.
+The platform also comes with cart abandonment technology, premium plugins, built-in sales tools, and more.

 Check out our plans to get started today.